 Jenny's dance-films have been accepted into festivals across the country, including San Francisco Dance Film Festival, ADF International Screendance Festival, Tiny Dance Film Festival and Dance Camera West, to name a few.
-Her film-work has also been contracted by major companies in California and New York such as Joe Goode Performance Group, BANDALOOP, Scott Wells & Dancers, GERALDCASELDANCE, Ellis Wood Dance, Cherylyn Lavagnino Dance, and New York City Ballet.
-Film collaborations include works with Paul Galando and Kerry Laitala.
+Her film-work has been contracted by major companies in California and New York such as Joe Goode Performance Group, BANDALOOP, Scott Wells & Dancers, GERALDCASELDANCE, Ellis Wood Dance, Cherylyn Lavagnino Dance, and New York City Ballet.
+Film collaborations include works with Paul Galando, Lauren Finerman and Kerry Laitala.

-This summer, Jenny will be teaching Digital Dance in the MFA program at Saint Mary's College, and currently teaches contemporary dance technique around the Bay Area.
-She received her M.F.A. in Dance from NYU Tisch School of the Arts with a specialization in Choreography/Performance and Dance on Film.
+Jenny teaches Digital Dance in the MFA program at Saint Mary's College, as well as contemporary dance technique around the Bay Area.
+She received her M.F.A. in Dance from NYU Tisch School of the Arts with a specialization in Choreography/Performance and Dance on Film, and B.F.A. in Dance from Western Michigan University.

 Full CV available here.